Z3DRP/lessor-service/README.md

 -- `make test` runs all tests in race condition mode -- `make test-cover` runs all the test but also displays test coverage

+# DEBUG
+dlv debug cmd/main.go --headless --listen=:2345 --api-version=2
+or
+run make run-live then
+dlv attach <PID> --headless --listen=:2345 --api-version=2
+where you find the pid with lsof -i :8087

+then if nvim start debug and attach via pid